mrsinham/multissh/readme.md

 ## Basic usage

-Qi use its configuration file, `~/.qi`, see the configuration section
+Qi use its configuration file, `~/.qi`, see the configuration section.
+Copy qi.example to ~/.qi to start a new conf file

     usage: main.py [-h] [-e EXECUTE] [-s SERVERALIAS] [-c COMMAND] [-a [ARGS [ARGS ...]]]